12 Critical eCommerce KPIs to Track in 2022

 Covering conversion through to retention, some of these KPIs are sure to help your business.
 But there are countless other KPIs for eCommerce out there.
 We dig deeper into the essential 12 KPIs that you should be measuring for your eCommerce strategy in our downloadable ebook here.

-For more information on how to analyse each of the metrics discussed or to discover how you can gain access to start optimising your eCommerce strategy, talk to a member of our team today.
+For more information on how to analyse each of the metrics discussed or learn more about eCommerce benchmarks, talk to a member of our team today.